ryanallen/articles/markdown/UXPin/app-design-process.md

 #Recognizing the Problem

-The first step in the design process is to recognize that there is a problem.
-This isn't easy and many times the problem you think you recognize isn't the real problem at all.
-If there is a river that needs crossing, for example, the problem isn't that there is a river, but that there is not a way to cross the river.

-If you identify the problem as the existence of the river what are your options to cross it?
-Maybe you could divert the flow of the river, or damn it up, or some other way to eliminate the river.
-These are solutions you could design but how efficient would these solutions be to execute upon?

-The solution to the problem of there not being a way to cross the river (instead of the existence of the river) could be to build a boat, or a bridge.
-By recognizing what the actual problem is we as designers are able to design and build a solution to that problem.
-So how do you effectively recognize the problem?

-First create a problem definition with the perceived problem.
-A *problem definition is a single statement that captures the scope of the problem we are trying to solve*.
-So what is the problem?
-This is about the design process for a mobile app, so we aren't going to use the example of the river.
-Instead we will use an example of a problem I would like a solution for that I can research and design an app to help solve.
-The problem I think I want to solve is *a feeling of too much stress*.
+> The first step in solving a problem is to recognize that it does exist.
+> - Zig Ziglar

+The first step in the design process is to recognize that there is a problem for which you can design a solution for.
+Design is the process of planning a way to produce an artifact to solve a problem with the user experience.
+A problem I often experience is that *I have too much stress*.
+I did some fast and dirty research by calling up a dozen friends and asking if it was a problem they felt they also had, and nine of the twelve people said they experience the same problem.
+I suspect the other three people are secretly zen monks whose identities have been changed to protect them from the forces of evil.
+Is this a problem you think you have?
+Let me know in [this simple yes / no survey](CREATE A SURVEY DERP DE DERP).

+Now that we have recognized a problem we can define it in a problem definition.
+A **problem definition** is a *statement that captures the scope of the problem we are trying to solve*.

 ##Original Problem Definition
 **I have too much stress.**

 The problem of having too much stress and wanting to reduce it is probably too general to design a solution around.
 How many different ways can you think of to manage stress?
-Maybe you have a glass of wine at night, or a bottle, or listen to music, or maybe you can't even recognize when you are stressed and have no way of dealing with it.
+Maybe you have a glass of wine at night, or a bottle, or listen to music, or maybe you throw huge tantrums, or maybe you can't even recognize when you are stressed and have no way of dealing with it.

+###Symptom or Problem
 How many of these solutions would work for other people?
 Is having too much stress really the problem, or is it just a symptom of a much deeper problem.
+In order to solve the perceived problem of having too much stress, we need to think about the problem to determine if it is a [root cause](https://en.wikipedia.org/wiki/Root_cause) or merely a symptom of something deeper.

+Why is it important to find the root of the problem?
+It's important because solving a symptom isn't a permanent solution.
+If your leg hurts you could take painkillers to dull the pain, but you will not be fixing the root of the pain, and so you will continue to experience the pain which is a symptom of the real problem.
+If you went to the doctor complaining about the pain and she determined that your leg hurt because you broke a bone, you could address the broken bone, which is the root of the pain problem.

-It is important to discover the root of the problem, and to do that we can use something developed at Toyota during the design of its manufacturing methodologies known as the [Five Whys Technique](https://en.wikipedia.org/wiki/5_Whys).
+So how do we determine the root of our perceived problem?
+We can use something developed at Toyota during the design of its manufacturing methodologies known as the [Five Whys Technique](https://en.wikipedia.org/wiki/5_Whys).

 ---